- £649 per week

 Kitchen: Electric oven, ceramic hob, microwave, fridge/freezer, dishwasher, washing machine and tumble dryer.

-Lounge/Diner: TV with DVD player, electric fire, sideboard, dining table for six.
+Lounge/Diner: Smart TV, electric fire, sideboard, dining table for six.

 Bedroom 1: Super-king bed (6'), bedside units, dressing table, feature fireplace, wardrobe, french doors opening out onto the lawn.

 Bedroom 2: Double bed (4'6"), bedside units, wardrobe, chest of drawers.
-En-Suite Shower Room: Thermostatic shower.
+En Suite Shower Room: Thermostatic shower and WC

 Bedroom 3: Twin beds (3'), bedside units, wardrobe.

 Bathroom: Bath with shower over, basin, w.c.

 GARDEN & PARKING: Garden with patio, garden furniture and barbecue.
 Outdoor shower with hot water.
 Parking for two cars.